 Dr. Frenkel, Professor of Mathematics at UC Berkeley encouraged us to revisit our traumas, so as to bring back what was lost of ourselves.
 I didn't know how, until yesterday.

-I am looking forward to my next Spiritual Ecology Walk (Events) to get you more acquainted with how to connect to the natural world from within.
+I am looking forward to my next Spiritual Ecology Walk to get you more acquainted with how to connect to the natural world from within.
 I'm sure I can, because it’s only the limitations that we put upon ourselves as scientists, citizens, and naturalists that prevent us “from going where no one has gone before.”
 Contact us if you're interested.

 - Imagination and Knowledge